Signs of damage are like a lingua franca: something left over, torn, patched and overlooked is repaired and put to good use.

 to the nature of writing, its duplicitous character: an illusion of autonomy masking a physical and social dependency.

-– Is his Art a fiat for self-deprecating form of self-effacement?
+– Is his Art a fiat for a self-deprecating form of self-effacement?

 Once the self is got rid of life can begin!